 To help you relax during your flight, earplugs can help block out noise.
 If you get ear discomfort, clogging or popping in planes, there are specially designed pressure-regulating earplugs.

 If you need to carry prescription medicines on your trip, it’s best to bring them with you; however, it can be a good idea to also bring the related prescription.
 If you’re planning to bring over-the-counter medicines with you, it’s good practice to check these are allowed in the countries you’re visiting.
 These tips will help to avoid any issues with airport security.3

 When travelling, hope for the best but prepare for the worst.
 It’s a good idea to have a couple of outfits in your hand luggage in case your hold luggage is lost, stolen or arrives late.

 Flights can feel even longer if all you have is the airline inflight magazine.
-Remember to pack a book or magazine or download a film or series to watch on your laptop, iPad or phone.
+To keep yourself entertained and busy, you could pack a book or magazine, or download a film or series to watch on your laptop, tablet or phone.

 All accessed January 2020.